Review: Precious Human Life

 Arising of Tendencies and Mental Factors

-Participant: Thoughts; because for example in the case of this famous example of the bakery again.
-There can be one thought that’s “I can buy this cake to satisfy my own kind of desire.”
+Where are thoughts coming from?
+Because for example in the case of this famous example of the bakery again, there can be one thought that’s “I can buy this cake to satisfy my own kind of desire.”
 The other thought could be that “I can buy the cake to make somebody else happy.”
 And the third thought, unrelated, that “The sky is blue.”
 And so where do the thoughts come from and which type of thinking process will kick in?
 How will that be determined?

 If you’re going to buy the cake, first the thought will come up to want to buy the cake, and then the wish to actually go into the store and buy it.
 So I mean there’s a sequence and the thought will come first – the mental impulse of the compulsiveness of the thought to think to go into the store and buy it.
 But all our various mental factors are also going to work on the system of tendencies.
 The mental factor of generosity or the mental factor of greed – longing desire.
 All of these are not going to ripen continuously non-stop; only sometimes.